wutipong/graphis-download-firefox/README.md

 * The downloader won't allow you to download media which you have no right/access to it.
 * The downloader won't crawl inside the model page and download all of the zip file of that collection.
 The user has to download the file one by one.
 * The downloader won't tell anyone the file that you have downloaded, nor telling anyone you've subscribe to Graphis's service.

+## NPM Scripts
+The Download Helper use several NPM scripts to do certain tasks.

+### Bundling the extension
+use `npm run build` to bundle the extension.
+The output dir is `build`.
+You can load unzipped extension on Firefox using this path.

+### Creating XPI file.
+use `npm run release` to create the xpi file.
+The output dir is `out`.